 By Arshad Mohammed and Daphne Psaledakis

-The Iranian mission to the United Nations did not immediately respond to a request for comment.
+Iran‘s mission to the United Nations in New York and China’s embassy in Washington did not immediately respond to requests for comment.

-The sanctions freeze any U.S. assets of those targeted and generally bars Americans from dealing with them.
-Those that engage in certain transactions with them also risk being hit with sanctions, the Treasury said.
+Narin Sepehr Mobin Istatis (NSMI), an Iran-based subsidiary of PKGB, was also among those sanctioned in Friday’s action, which freezes any U.S. assets belonging to those targeted and generally bars Americans from dealing with them.
+Those that engage in certain transactions with them also risk being hit with sanctions.